 When you’re in the U.S. on a visitor visa, you must be sure not to engage in these activities:

 - Any form of paid work: Your visitor visa does not allow you to work in any capacity that’s otherwise a paid position.
 This applies to working at a friend’s or a relative’s business units, such as restaurants, motels, and gas stations.
 All such work is prohibited, even if you’re not drawing a salary through these activities.
+You are allowed to apply for jobs and attend job interviews though.

 - Journalism and media-related activities: If you’re a journalist or a representative of an information media channel, including film and radio, you’re not allowed to engage in activities related to your profession while you’re in the U.S. on a visitor visa.
 Doing so requires a Media Visa (I visa).